Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Homogeneous steady state

 \subsection{HSS for the granular gas}

-We analyse first the HSS for the granular gas.
+Given that the HSS for the granular gas was already analysed by \cite{GG22}, only some few results are provided here.
 Since in the HSS the distribution $f(\mathbf{v})$ is isotropic in $\mathbf{v}$, then $\mathcal{F}[f]=\mathbf{0}$.
 On the other hand, the kinetic energy is not conserved by collisions and so $\zeta\neq 0$ and $\zeta_g \neq 0$.
-The most interesting quantity in the HSS for the granular gas is the temperature ratio $\chi=T/T_g$.
+The most interesting quantity in the HSS for the granular gas is the temperature ratio $\chi=T/T_g$, which is in general different from 1.
 The only nontrivial balance equation in the homogenous state for the granular gas is that of the temperature \eqref{1.10}: \beq \frac{\partial T}{\partial t}=-T\left(\zeta+\zeta_g\right). \eeq After a transient period, it is expected that the granular gas achieves a steady state.
-Thus, according to Eq.\ \eqref{3.3}, the steady-state condition is \beq \zeta+\zeta_g=0. \eeq As discussed by \cite{GG22}, as the molecular gas acts as a thermostat in the steady state, then the mean kinetic energy of the granular particles is smaller than that of the molecular gas ($T<T_g$).
-This necessarily requires that $\zeta_g<0$ so that, in the steady state the production rates $\zeta$ and $|\zeta_g|$ exactly compensate each other and one achieves the condition \eqref{3.4}.
+Thus, according to Eq.\ \eqref{3.3}, the steady-state condition is $\zeta+\zeta_g=0$.
+As discussed by \cite{GG22}, as the molecular gas acts as a thermostat in the steady state, then the mean kinetic energy of the granular particles is smaller than that of the molecular gas ($T<T_g$).
+This necessarily requires that $\zeta_g<0$ so that, in the steady state the production rates $\zeta$ and $|\zeta_g|$ exactly compensate each other and one achieves the condition $\zeta+\zeta_g=0$.